-• have completed or attempted to complete 8th grade.
+- be a resident of Massachusetts, and - have completed or attempted to complete 8th grade.

-Students who may be considered homeless or precariously housed as per McKinney-Vento Act guidelines are eligible to apply and to enroll at Map Academy.2 In order to establish preference for admission based on residency, proof of residency from homeless students will be handled on a case-by-case basis to determine where they live.
+Students who may be considered homeless or precariously housed as per McKinney-Vento Act guidelines are eligible to apply and to enroll at Map Academy.
+In order to establish preference for admission based on residency, proof of residency from homeless students will be handled on a case-by-case basis to determine where they live.